How To Reduce Taxable Income Legally

 - Deductible half: $7,650 → saves $7,650 × 22% = $1,683 in income taxes

-Eligible self-employed workers and pass-through business owners can deduct up to 20% of qualified business income.
+Eligible self-employed workers and pass-through business owners can deduct up to 20% of qualified business income from federal taxable income.
 For a service provider with $100,000 net income in an eligible business:

 - QBI deduction: up to $20,000

-If you use part of your home exclusively and regularly for business, you can deduct a proportional percentage of home expenses (rent, utilities, insurance, depreciation).
-The simplified method allows $5/sq ft up to 300 sq ft = maximum $1,500/year deduction.
-Actual expense method can be higher but requires more record-keeping.
+If you use a portion of your home exclusively and regularly for business, you can deduct a proportional percentage of home expenses.
+The simplified method: $5/sq ft × up to 300 sq ft = maximum $1,500/year deduction.
+The actual expense method can yield more but requires detailed record-keeping.

-Self-employed workers can establish a Solo 401(k) with much higher contribution limits than employee plans:
+Self-employed workers can establish a Solo 401(k) with significantly higher contribution limits:

-- Employer contributions (profit sharing): up to 25% of net SE income
+- Employer (profit sharing) contributions: up to 25% of net SE income

 Strategy 5: Tax Credits That Directly Reduce Your Bill

-While deductions reduce taxable income, credits reduce your actual tax bill dollar for dollar — making them more powerful on a dollar-for-dollar basis:
+While deductions reduce taxable income, tax credits reduce your actual tax bill dollar for dollar — making them even more valuable on a per-dollar basis than deductions.

 - $2,000 per qualifying child under 17

 For low-to-moderate income workers.
-Maximum credit in 2026:
+Maximum EITC in 2026:

-The EITC is fully refundable — eligible workers with no tax liability can receive the full credit as a refund.
+The EITC is fully refundable — eligible workers with zero tax liability can receive the full credit as a refund.

-Up to $1,200/year for qualifying energy improvements (windows, insulation, HVAC) and up to $2,000 for heat pumps and biomass stoves.
-No lifetime cap — resets annually.
+Up to $1,200/year for qualifying improvements (windows, insulation, HVAC systems) and up to $2,000 for heat pumps and biomass stoves.
+Resets annually with no lifetime cap — a real opportunity for homeowners making energy upgrades over multiple years.

 Tip